This is a preview of the content in our French Food Decoder app. Get the app to:

 teintée au jus d'herbes potagères sédimenté

 This sauce, invented by a certain Vincent La Chapelle in the 18th century, is probably a take on the ‘green sauce’ mentioned by Rabelais.
 These days sauce Vincent is a green mayonnaise, blended with cress, spinach, chervil, tarragon, sorrel, etc and a hard boiled egg.
-It goes with cold fish dishes and seafood: saumon à la parisienne is the classic sauce Vincent dish.
+It goes with cold fish dishes and seafood: saumon à la parisienne is the classic dish associated with sauce Vincent.

 Beurre de Montpellier is similar, but uses butter and anchovies.

-sauce Cambridge is said to be an anglicized version on Sauce Vincent, but asks for hard-boiled eggs pureed with oil, capers, anchovies, herbs, a little Cayenne and vinegar.
+sauce Cambridge is said to be an anglicized version of sauce Vincent, but calls for hard-boiled eggs puréed with oil, capers, anchovies, herbs, a little Cayenne pepper, and vinegar.

 Sauces and condiments